-A typical day would start off with getting up, catching the UNO bus and heading towards the forum canteen (they stop serving breakfast around 11am but this often changes) to grab a full English breakfast and a coffee at Starbucks (yes, we have a Starbucks on campus!!).
-During this time, I would regularly check my emails or look at my timetable for the day ahead in order to locate the rooms and prepare my notes for the relevant lectures and tutorials.
+A typical day would start off with getting up, catching the University UNO bus and heading towards the forum canteen (they stop serving breakfast around 11:00 but this often changes) to grab a full English breakfast and a coffee at Starbucks (yes, we have a Starbucks on campus!!).
+During this time, I would regularly check my emails or look at my timetable for the day ahead to find the rooms and prepare my notes for the relevant lectures and tutorials.
 Generally, after finishing my breakfast I would either grab a meal deal for lunch at the Student union shop since it gets busy towards lunchtime or even because I wouldn’t have time to grab food if I had back to back classes, so having prepped lunch with me or just snacks if I wasn’t feeling too hungry – bringing along food with me was always a must.

-Later, if I ever had breaks during my day, I would go to the LRC (learning resources centre aka our university library).
+Later, if I ever had breaks during my day, I would go to the Learning Resource Centre (LRC) aka the university library.
 If I didn’t have any upcoming assessments, I would check the active students timetable to see if there were any sports events going on and take part in those sessions where I could participate in sports for free with other students at the uni.
 After that, I would go to my next classes and then finally when It was home time, I would go back to the bus stop and head home.
 Since I was a commuting student, by the time I got back home I had enough time to prepare myself for the next day or just wind down from the events of the day.
-Every student would get at least 1 day off in the week.
-For me, in my first year this was Wednesdays.
+Every student would get at least one day off in the week.
+For me, in my first year, this was Wednesdays.
 Including the weekends, I had plenty of time to run errands, book appointments for health checks and even catch up on studies thanks to the extra day off.
-For the students who lived on campus they would often take their day’s off as an opportunity to set it as a laundry day!
+For the students who lived on campus, they would often take their day’s off as an opportunity to set it as a laundry day!

 Dilek Selin - Things you should know

 Things you need to know before studying Computer Science at Herts

 It’s okay to not know what you want to do, you don't have to have everything figured out now and as long as you have a direction or a path, stick to it and take new opportunities that present themselves to you, you won't regret taking up on new things and going out of your comfort zone.
-For me the best thing I did was take part in a hackathon.
-The Fintech company that was hosting it later offered me my placement, it’s one of those things that you don't expect to happen to you but you sometimes have to make your own luck in these things and research and throw yourself out into the deep end because the challenges we face now are only going to make us stronger for the challenges we are to face ahead.
+For me, the best thing I did was take part in a hackathon.
+The fintech company that was hosting it later offered me my placement, it’s one of those things that you don't expect to happen to you but you sometimes have to make your own luck in these things and research and throw yourself out into the deep end because the challenges we face now are only going to make us stronger for the challenges we are to face ahead.

-In my first year everyone was fed in through the same stream, we studied 4 modules (modules are like subjects), so we took, programming- you get to learn about coding and different programming languages.
-I learnt about Java but I believe they have introduced Python as well, the second module was Platforms for computing -essentially this module covered the hardware side of computing and we learnt about logic gates which ties in with the content that the electronic engineering students also study, so even though there's a slight overlap it gives us more depth in our subject area and also a chance to explore computing aspects.
-The third module you'll study at level 4 (level 4 being 1st year) is models and methods of computing, this was the maths-based module and you'll be exposed to theorems and truth tables and binary, it really will shape your understanding in computing logic.
+In my first year everyone was fed in through the same stream, we studied four modules (modules are like subjects), so we took, programming- you get to learn about coding and different programming languages.
+I learnt about Java but I believe they have introduced Python as well, the second module was Platforms for computing -essentially this module covered the hardware side of computing and we learnt about logic gates which tie in with the content that the electronic engineering students also study, so even though there's a slight overlap it gives us more depth in our subject area and also a chance to explore computing aspects.
+The third module you'll study at level four (level four being the first year) is models and methods of computing, this was the maths-based module and you'll be exposed to theorems and truth tables and binary, it really will shape your understanding in computing logic.

 And finally, Human dimensions of computing, in this module you'll get the chance to work in a group and put your presentation skills to practice, learning about the ethical side of computer science.
-All four of these modules are further explored in your 2nd year studies, where the knowledge you gained will be expanded in the sense where one of each of those four modules will directly link to your 2nd year modules.
-Later in you final year you get to choose a specialised area such as software engineering, AI, Networks and Cyber Security.
+All four of these modules are further explored in your second-year studies, where the knowledge you gained will be expanded in the sense where one of each of those four modules will link to your second-year modules.
+Later in your final year, you get to choose a specialised area such as Software Engineering, AI, Networks and Cyber Security.
 You might be thinking how I know which one to pick, luckily throughout your academic journey, you'll be given tasters to each of the streams.
-For example, in my 2nd year I took up AI & robotics modules which I really enjoyed- up until then I was convinced, I'd stick with the Software engineering stream, but If I had never tried, I would have never known!
+For example, in my second year I took up AI and robotics modules which I really enjoyed- up until then I was convinced, I'd stick with the software engineering stream, but If I had never tried, I would have never known!